SecretFoundation/docs/docs/cli/secretcli.md

 the client return a CheckTx response, `async` makes the client return immediately, and `block` makes the client wait for the tx to be committed (or timing out).

-It is important to note that the `block` mode should **not** be used in most circumstances.
-This is because broadcasting can timeout but the tx may still be included in a block.
+It is important to note, that the `block` mode should **not** be used in most circumstances because broadcasting can timeout, but the tx may still be included in a block.
 This can result in many undesirable situations.
 Therefore, it is best to use `sync` or `async` and query by tx hash to determine when the tx is included in a block.